curiousben/Room-Infrastructure/microservices/Filter/design/core_design.md

 This markdown file documents the thoughts and assumptions about the design for the Filter microservice.
 This is subject to change based on limititations encountered when implimenting the design.

 ## Core Design:
-1. Read RedisMQ and Filter config file
+1. Read AMQP and Filter config file
-2. Initialize RedisMQ subscriber and publisher
+2. Initialize AMQP subscriber and publisher
 3. Listen to Subscriber queue
 4. Receive JSON message
 5. Compares message's content based on configurations.
+6. For each filter rule that is configured parse the message and check if the any filter rule is true
-6. If message contains an accepted value:
+  - If so, Filter out message
-  - Perform logic for case 1
-7. If message does not contain an accepted value:
-  - Perform logic for case 2
-8. Repeat 3
+  - else , Don't filter out mesasge

 ## Message Payload